Dynamical control of random telegraph noise in magnetic tunnel junctions: Introduction

+The dynamics of a stochastic switching event depends on the size and shape of the magnetic particle.
+When the size is much larger than a domain wall width, the complex process of nucleation and motion of magnetic domain walls triggers the reversal.
+In small enough magnetic particles domain walls do not form, but their order parameters are not infinitely rigid either.
+We were inspired by experiments \cite{Kanai2023,Kaneko2024} that reported a slow-down of the attempt frequency in samples that do not allow for domain wall nucleation that could not be explained by the macrospin dynamics.
+We argued that the nonlinear interaction of the macrospin with spin waves acts as a brake on the magnetization RTN \cite{Elyasi2024}.
+Since the effect depends on the amplitude of the thermal magnon fluctuations, we hypothesized that tuning their (effective) temperature could help to increase $\tau_{0}$ again.

-Here we outline mechanisms to control the RTN by actively manipulating magnon fluctuations by microwaves, rather than using passive methods such as tuning the magnetic field or anisotropy \cite{Hayakawa2021,Endean2014,Talatchian2021,Soumah2024}.
-Parametric excitation [see Sec. \ref{heating}] increases the magnon fluctuations, while we suggest reducing them by four-magnon interactions [see Sec. \ref{cooling}].
-Parametric excitation of the Kittel mode or macrospin [Sec. \ref{Kittel_param}] enhances $f_{s}$, while exciting spin waves decreases it [Sec. \ref{k_param}].
-The in-situ mode-selective cooling mechanism introduced in Sec. \ref{nonlin_cool_model}, increases $f_{s}$ as seen in Sec. \ref{nonlin_cool_results}.
+Here we report that actively manipulating magnon fluctuations by microwaves complements passive methods such as tuning the magnetic field or anisotropy \cite{Hayakawa2021,Endean2014,Talatchian2021,Soumah2024} to engineer the switching dynamics.
+Parametric excitation of the Kittel mode or macrospin enhances $f_{s}$ [Sec. \ref{Kittel_param}], while exciting spin waves with finite momentum decreases it [Sec. \ref{k_param}].
+The in-situ mode-selective cooling mechanism introduced in Sec. \ref{nonlin_cool_model}, also increases $f_{s}$ according to Sec. \ref{nonlin_cool_results}.
 In Sec. \ref{exp}, we suggest concrete experiments that can test our predictions.